-A few months later after seeing the film, none of us admitted that what we’d just seen was disappointing.
+A few months later, none of us admitted that what we’d just seen was disappointing.
 Warner Bros. had already given us Batman Begins and The Dark Knight.
 With the MCU underway too this was meant to be an amazing time for comic book movies.
 How could they get this one wrong?
 We focused on the positives and moved on.

 It’s been a while now so I thought I’d give it another shot when it came up on TV.
 You know those thoughts that we ignored?
 They came back strong!